arcxp/ifx-example-apple-news/README.md

 ### Prerequisites

 1. Create a personal access token with `read:package` scope in your GitHub account.
-See [&#34;Creating a personal access token.&#34;](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+See ["Creating a personal access token."](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 2. Once a PAT is created, there are two ways to install the Node.js SDK dependency.
 The first option is to create your local .npmrc file directly.
 Another option is to use npm login command.

    - Create your local .npmrc file directly